MicrosoftDocs/learn/learn-pr/wwl-azure/plan-java-application-migration-azure-spring-apps/includes/2-use-spring-cloud-to-develop-java-apps-publish.md

-You want to establish a plan for migrating your existing Spring Petclinic microservices application to Azure.<br>
+You want to establish a plan for migrating your existing Spring Petclinic microservices application to Azure.

 In this unit, you'll do the following tasks: